Application procedure for Nordic citizens and applicants residing in Norway

 Applicants proficient in Norwegian, should read the information at our Norwegian website for applicants.

-- The deadline for submitting documents: 15 April, or 1 July if you complete your Bachelor's degree or other courses in the spring semester 2020.
+- If you complete your Bachelor's degree or other courses during the spring semester 2022, you may upload such documents within 1 July.

 1. Our study programmes